nicholsons/comp0034-wk1/README.md

 Now go back to Terminal and start the app from the command line using `flask --app flask_app1/app1.py run --debug` ( add `--port 5001` to the end of the command chain if you need to change the port number).

-## 5. View and run a Flask app that uses a template and .CSS styling
+## 5. View and run a Flask app that uses a template and CSS styling

 You will not learn HTML and Jinja templates until after reading week.
 However, so you can see the difference, open the flask_app2 folder.